prebitha/Predicting-Trades/README.md

 PART 1: ADVANCED SQL

+This part of the challenge was performed in MySql Workbench.

 PART 2 : ANALYSE TRADING ACTIVITY DATA

+This part of the challenge I choose to work on visualizations in Tableau.

-PART 3 : CLUSTER CUSTOMER
+PART 3 : CLUSTER CUSTOMERS